Pupil Premium

 Key Principles

-• We ensure that teaching and learning opportunities meet the needs of all the pupils.
+• Quality first teaching and learning opportunities meet the needs of all the pupils.

-• We ensure that appropriate provision is made for pupils who belong to vulnerable groups, and that the needs of socially disadvantaged pupils are adequately assessed and addressed.
+• Appropriate provision is made for pupils who belong to vulnerable groups, and that the needs of socially disadvantaged pupils are adequately assessed and addressed.

 • In making provision for socially disadvantaged pupils, we recognise that this is not limited to only pupils in receipt of free school meals.
 90% of our families are in the 10% worst IMD banding; therefore, our funding will reflect all socially disadvantaged families.